laravel-modules-com/docs/v10/artisan-commands.md

 - `--fillable=field1,field2`: set the fillable fields on the generated model
 - `--migration`, `-m`: create the migration file for the given model
+- `--request`, `-r`: create the request file for the given model
+- `--seed`, `-s`: create the seeder file for the given model
+- `--controller`, `-c`: create the controller file for the given model
+- `-mcrs`: create migration, controller, request and seeder files all together for the given model

 ### module:make-provider